Skip to main content

 Estimate only

-South Dakota does not levy a state income tax.
-Here's what that means for your paycheck, plus how your federal taxes still apply.
+No — South Dakota has no state income tax.
+Here's what that means for your paycheck, what the state taxes instead, and how your federal taxes still apply.

 Tax structure